(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Polycystic ovary syndrome (PCOS)

-You can have NAFLD and not know because it doesn’t always cause symptoms.
-When they do occur, you may experience some fatigue and pain on the right side of your upper abdomen, especially if your liver is enlarged.
+Patients can have NAFLD and not know because it doesn’t always cause symptoms.
+When they do occur, the patient may experience some fatigue and pain on the right side of the upper abdomen, especially if the liver is enlarged.

 • Weight loss